KingAkeem/KingAkeem/README.md

 ## About Me
 I am a tech enthusiast who loves to delve into cutting-edge technologies and frameworks.
 My journey in the world of programming has been exhilarating, and I'm constantly seeking new opportunities to learn and grow.
-My areas of interest include full stack development, OSINT, and open-source projects.
+My areas and languages of interest include Python, Go, OSINT, and open-source projects.

 ### 🌱 Current Projects
 - **[TorBot](https://github.com/DedSecInside/TorBot)** 🚀